oweitman/ioBroker.rssfeed/README.md

 ## Changelog

+### 0.0.6
+* add attribute duration for widget marquee to control animation duration
 ### 0.0.5
 * new widget marquee for article titles
 * add filter function for articles. the filter searchs in title,description and categories, seceral filter criteria can be seperated by semicolon